How to Make Strawberry-Rhubarb Jam - Easily! With Step-by-step Directions, Photos, Ingredients, Recipe and Costs

 Another tip: as mentioned above, use the lower sugar or no-sugar pectin.
 You can add sugar to either and it cuts the amount of sugar you need from 7 cups per batch to 4 cups or less!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
-You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Stevia, my preference (or if you prefer, Splenda); sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.
+You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, ; sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.

 Get them all here at the best prices on the internet!

 Step 8 - Get the lids warming in hot (but not boiling) water

 Lids: put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.

 Get them all here, delivered direct to your home, at the best prices on the internet!

 Step 9 - Add the remaining sugar and bring to a boil again for 1 minute